git-Adi/top5_candidates/README.md

 1. **Upload Candidate Data**

-   - Click the "Upload CSV" button to upload a CSV file containing candidate information
+   - Click the "Upload" button to upload a json file containing candidate information
    - The CSV should include columns for: id, name, location, years of experience, and skills

 2. **Review Candidates**